Have you ever played disc golf? If not, you’ve been missing out on a great spark of enjoyment.

 Putters – These are discs that travel short distances, but with great accuracy.
 You should use a putter when you’re near to the basket and want to sink the disk into the basket for completion.
 Here’s a list of the best disc golf putters for this year.

-If you’re still not sure of what to pick, you can consider a set that includes a driver, a midrange, and a putter.
-Keep in mind that these three types of discs are designed to work in various situations and are a must-have in your disc golfing bag.
+If you’re still not sure of what to pick, you can consider buying a beginner pack or beginner set that includes a driver, a midrange, and a putter.
+3 types of discs in one convenient set designed to work in various situations and are a must-have in your disc golf bag.

 You should also remember that most discs will typically curve or start to bend to the right or left when you throw.
 This is known as fade and terms such as an understable or overstable will become commonplace.
 To help you out, this is what you should go for if you’re right-handed and will be using the standard backhand throwing style.